 Plugging MDMA/Molly | Dangers Of Rectal Ecstasy Use

 Plugging drugs is a less common method of drug use that has dangerous effects on the body.
-Using this method to take drugs like MDMA (Molly) can lead to deadly overdose and long-term bodily damage.
+Using this method to take drugs such as MDMA (Molly) can lead to deadly overdose and long-term bodily damage.

 Typically, any medicines used rectally will be dispersed quickly and more effectively through the entire body than if ingested orally.
 Drugs taken this way will have a shorter peak time and their effects will not be felt for a long, extended period of time.

-For illegal drugs taken like this, plugging is generally a method used by people that abuse drugs.
+For illegal drugs such as molly taken like this, plugging is generally a method used by people that abuse drugs.
 Sill, it can be used by self-described casual or recreational drug users.
 People who use drugs in this way do so despite the upfront consequences.

 Rectal administration of illegal substances carries an increased risk of numerous negative side effects.
 In general, the improper or unsanitary drug application, plus the chemical interaction with sensitive tissues, may cause damage to the intestines and rectum.
 Healthy people may experience very painful physical effects from improperly plugging illegal drugs like Molly.